sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 The previous behavior of being able to control values per color channel have been removed and replaced with per channel checkboxes.

+######Illegal Value Warning

+Illegal Value Warning now differentiates its color warning between values that are above the upper limit and ones that are below the lower limit

 #####ENVIRONMENT PROCEDURALS